Silver-Hawk/EWASex/README.md

-# SexEEst - The sex discriminating R-package
+# EWASex - The sex discriminating R-package
 A lightweight R-package for sex predictions based on methylation data.

 ## Installation
-In order to install the package, download the R-package [SexEEst_0.1.0.zip](https://github.com/Silver-Hawk/SexEEst/blob/master/SexEEst_0.1.0.zip) (click the 'download' button)
+In order to install the package, download the R-package [EWASex_0.1.0.zip](https://github.com/Silver-Hawk/SexEEst/blob/master/SexEEst_0.1.0.zip) (click the 'download' button)

 After downloading the package.
 Run the following command from your R CMD or R-studio: